 Like cheese, there are different rules for fruits and vegetables based on the texture.

 Discard soft fruits and veggies like cucumbers, peaches and tomatoes if you spy any mold.
 Many of these may also be contaminated under the surface, says Dr. Ivanina.

 What you see isn’t all that you get with molds.
 “Root” threads from the mold tend to run deep, especially in foods that show heavy mold growth.

 You can keep these if you cut out all the mold.
-This is due to the low moisture content is seen with firm fruits and veggies like cabbage, bell peppers, and carrots.
+This is due to the low moisture content in firm fruits and veggies like cabbage, bell peppers and carrots.
 With these types of foods, mold can’t penetrate them easily.

 Luncheon meats, bacon, or hot dogs

 The rule of thumb for these types of food is to discard.
 These may also be contaminated under the surface and could also harbor bacteria, Dr. Ivanina says.

 Hard salami and dry-cured country hams

 You can keep these meats if you scrub off all of the surface mold.
 The USDA points out that it is normal for these shelf-stable products to grow surface mold.